 A blended approach between this method and word-based categorisation counteracts some of the downsides, and it tends to be what I do.

-If you're interested, here are some tools to help you get started.
+Here are some tools to help you get started if you're interested:

 - SE Ranking Keyword Grouper - This tool does exactly what I explained previously, and allows you to enter your own dataset for grouping

 - Serpstat Keyword Clustering - Same as above

 - Ahrefs Parent Keyword - Within the Ahrefs Keyword Explorer tool, there is a column for the parent keyword; this uses the SERP and search volumes to determine how keywords should be grouped.